VinayakRugvedi/authjs/README.md

 # authjs

 The ultimate package for authentication on nodeJS! - Manages signUp(creation of user accounts), verification(verification link to email or an OTP to a phone number) and signIn...

+current stable version : 1.0.5

 ### Installation
 npm install @vinayakrugvedi/authjs